DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 **Where are we going**

-For a nice view of what could be happening next see
+For a nice view of what could be happening next see:

   - [Life 3.0: Being Human in the Age of Artificial Intelligence](https://www.amazon.co.uk/Life-3-0-Being-Artificial-Intelligence/dp/024123719X/)
   - [Homo Deus: A Brief History of Tomorrow](https://www.amazon.co.uk/Homo-Deus-Brief-History-Tomorrow/dp/1910701874)
   - [What Technology Wants](https://www.amazon.co.uk/What-Technology-Wants-Kevin-Kelly/dp/0143120174)

 ## IDE

 We need to talk about your IDE!
 (Integrated development environment)

 How much time have you spent: choosing it, customizing it, making it suit your development workflow, making it automate actions that you do as a developer, making it automatically execute tests